 Magical folk like our home.
 They love it.
 It’s a fact.
 Father Christmas, Mistletoe, Merry Bright and Mack Mack the elves, Dublin the Leprechaun and Hop, the Easter Bunny… they all come, and somehow they manage to extend their stay for as long as possible.
-With a little help from #CollectiveBias and Asda Direct this week, Dadda and I got to stop hiding jellybeans around the house the Easter Bunny boarded the plane to Easter Island until next year, as we joined in with a different celebration.
+This week, Dadda and I got to stop hiding jellybeans around the house the Easter Bunny boarded the plane to Easter Island until next year, as we joined in with a different celebration.

 You see, the elves were still causing mischief well into March when thankfully Dublin and his Irish magic captured the boys’ imagination instead.
 Dublin himself then looked to be getting very comfy, hanging his little green hat in our home…until he was ousted by the Bunny….and they LOVE the bunny.